-We gather live for four 2-hour modules powerfully and thoughtfully designed to support you in your journey to hold space for pregnancy loss bereavement groups ~ whether online or in-person.
+We gather live for five 2-hour modules powerfully and thoughtfully designed to support you in your journey to hold space for pregnancy loss bereavement groups ~ whether online or in-person.

 *All modules will be recorded and one need not attend live to participate in this training.

-There are three required books for this training:
+There are two required books for this training: